Querying CaosDB

 keyword and describe what we are

 looking for behind that.
-The RECORD
+Then, we provided a RecordType name:

-that have this RecordType as parent.
+RecordType as parent.
 Try it out!

 Let’s look at:

-FIND Guitar
+FIND ENTITY Guitar

-When we leave out the RECORD
+When we add the ENTITY

-keyword, we will get every entity that is a
+keyword we will get every entity that is a

-in the results.
+exists one.
 Using FIND RecordType Guitar

 would restrict the result to

 only that RecordType.
+And FIND RECORD MusicalInstrument

-Note, that you cannot only provide RecordType names after the FIND
+Note, that you can provide not only RecordType names after the FIND

 , but names

-in general: FIND RECORD Nice Guitar
+in general: FIND "Nice Guitar"

 .
 This will give you a Record with the